Jean Rook: First Lady of Fleet Street

 Rook moved from The Sun to the Daily Sketch, and the circulation "soared" when she ran a 'Save our mini-skirt' campaign for the editor, David English, at a time when hemlines were falling.
 Whilst English was editor, the newspaper merged with the Daily Mail in 1971, and Rook was appointed women's editor of the latter publication.
 The following year, the paper's main rival, the Daily Express, lured her away from the Daily Mail to become their women's editor.
 Rook was soon penning a weekly column for the Daily Express with a large following.

 In an interview, Rook described how she had "clawed and scrambled" her way to become "the First Lady of Fleet Street ...
 Britain's bitchiest, best known, loved and loathed woman journalist".
 This nickname was given to Rook whilst she was at the Daily Express, by the paper's deputy editor.
 Rook was renamed the First Bitch of Fleet Street, a title which she believed came from the actor Derek Nimmo.

 She also owned up to having been the original model for Private Eyes female columnist Glenda Slagg.
-Rook enjoyed her privileged position as a newspaper columnist, and dressed in extravagantly brassy style - clanking with chunky accessories - but she also had the opinions and language to match 'the look' and was proud of her success in what was a male-dominated industry.
+Rook enjoyed her position as a newspaper columnist, and dressed in brassy style, with chunky accessories, but she had the opinions and language to match 'the look' and was proud of her success in what was a male-dominated industry.